pbzona/sloth/README.md

 # Sloth

 I don't always use vim...but when I do, I'm too lazy to install plugins to make it half-decent to work with.
-This is a script to make things way easier to use.
+This laziness has permeated my life, and Sloth is the answer I came up with.

-No extra features, just an easy way to get the plugins I like and the settings I like them to have.
+Sloth isn't for everyone.
+In fact, it's not for anyone (except me).
+It's a script to install and configure the things I like to have on my servers without looking anything up or having to remember my favorite settings.

 ## Installation

 One-line install for everything: